TristanJamesBall/ifx-udr/realtime/README.md

 The following tests show Lines (records)/sec for a dbaccess unload query, that only calls the timestamp in question, that is, it's a 10M row single field query.

-# Ouutut Demo and Rates..
+# Outut Demo and Rates..
 ```
 ============== realtime_demo.sh ==================